T. J. DiLeo: Telekom Baskets Bonn

 DiLeo signed with Telekom Baskets Bonn in 2016.
 In 2017, he signed an extension to stay with the team until 2019 after averaging 5.1 points and 3.1 assists per game in EuroCup competition.
 DiLeo was selected as a reserve for the national team in the 2018 BBL All-Star Game.
 DiLeo was named a reserve for a second straight All-Star Game in 2019.
 DiLeo retired after the 2020–21 season.

 Coaching

-DiLeo kicked off his coaching career in 2021 as a player development coach for the NBA's Philadelphia 76ers.
+DiLeo began his coaching career in 2021 as a player development coach for the NBA's Philadelphia 76ers.

 Personal life

-DiLeo is the son of former NBA coach and executive Tony DiLeo and former German Olympic basketball player Anna DiLeo.
-His younger brother, Max, played college basketball at Monmouth and currently also plays in the BBL for the Hamburg Towers.
+DiLeo is the son of former NBA coach and executive Tony DiLeo, and former German professional basketball player Anna DiLeo.
+His younger brother, Max, played college basketball at Monmouth and is currently playing in Europe.